kontexia/soam/README.md

 # SOAM
-Python 3.7+ Implementation of Self Organising Associative Memory that can use Dask to scale and Cython for performance optimisations
+Python 3.7+ Implementation of Self Organising Associative Memory that can use Dask to scale and Cython for performance optimisations.
 SOAM is an example of an explainable Neural Network that uses online Hebbian learning of Network Graphs to cluster, classify and predict.

 Library can be used as pure Python or cythonised by running: